Bicycle helmet laws by country

-The wearing of bicycle helmets and attitudes towards their use vary around the world.
-The effects of compulsory use of helmets are disputed (see Bicycle helmet laws).
-Only the four countries of Argentina, Cyprus, Australia, and New Zealand currently both require and enforce universal use of helmets by cyclists.
-In some other jurisdictions partial rules apply, such as only for children (e.g. in France), in certain states or sub-national divisions (e.g. British Columbia in Canada), or under other limited conditions.
+Laws concerning the wearing of bicycle helmets vary around the world, (see Bicycle helmet laws).
+Five countries (Argentina, Cyprus, Australia, Namibia, and New Zealand) currently both require and enforce universal use of helmets by cyclists.
+Partial rules apply in some other jurisdictions, such as only for children (e.g. in France), in certain states or sub-national divisions (e.g. British Columbia in Canada), or under other limited conditions.

+The effects of compulsory use of helmets are disputed.

+History

+Australia was the first country to enact mandatory bicycle helmet use for all cyclists.
+Mexico City has had mandatory cycle helmet laws repealed, and in Italy the Federazione Italiana Amici della Bicicletta managed to block a proposed helmet law.
+Cycling UK, the largest cycling advocacy organisation in the UK, has opposed mandatory wearing of helmets on the grounds that it should be a personal choice.
+In 2002 an attempt was made to introduce bicycle helmet legislation in Poland but it was opposed by cyclists' organisations.